 Raven raised her head and curled her legs under her and didn’t bother to raise her wings.
 Her shoulders sagged and cheeks hung as if an invisible weight clung on.
 She stared at Talon for a long while before looking at her wooden hang attached to the ceiling.

-“You fainted,” he said, turning away.
+“You fainted,” he said, averting his eyes from her.

 “Oh.”
 Through the small window, the smell of food cooking entered their sleeping chamber.
 “I can’t eat.”